H1B Grace Period after Layoffs - Approved I-140, Severance Pay

 However, there is no such hard rule for employers to provide a severance package to an employee upon the termination of employment.
 You can refer to the Department of Labor Severance Pay details here.

-Most of the bay area giants like Google, Microsoft, Amazon, etc provided a 60-day notification period, or sometimes even more during recent year layoffs.
+Most of the Bay Area giants like Google, Microsoft, Amazon, etc provided a 60-day notification period, or sometimes even more during recent year layoffs.
 Read more here.
 The notification period is considered separate from the H1B grace period.
-Read the following sample FAQ from USCIS.
+Read the following sample FAQ from the USCIS website.

 According to USCIS, after the end of your employment which is your last day at work, your 60-day grace period starts.
 So let's say you are notified on Jan 31st, 2023 and you are getting a severance package till March 31st, 2023, your employment end date will be considered as March 31st, 2023 and you get another 60 days which will be your H1B grace period.

 Instead of presuming your last date of employment, it's recommended to talk to your employer and clarify what will be your employment end date, and whether there will be an additional H1B 60-day grace period on top of it.
-So depending upon your severance package offer, you might or might not qualify for additional 60 days grace period.
+So depending upon your severance package offer, you might or might not qualify for an additional 60-day grace period.

-Like following example with Google's severance package which consisted of 60 days of notification period with pay, so there you got additional 60 days.
-You will have 120 days to prepare and find for a new job.
+Like following example with Google's severance package which consisted of a 60-day notification period with pay, so you got an additional 60 days.
+You will have 120 days to prepare and find a new job.

 Again your foremost priority should be maintaining a valid H1B status, so do not take any decision until you are fully assured.
 Remember that you can always travel back to your home country and travel back again once you find a sponsor.
 That is a much safer bet.

-Also, there is no specific definition for a severance package, it totally depends upon the offer letter agreement between you and the employer which you signed before joining.
+Also, there is no specific definition for a severance package, it depends upon the offer letter agreement between you and the employer which you signed before joining.
 It would be smart to get severance terms and conditions added before you sign any offer letter.
+You can read about this in detail in the following blog.

 Google severance package example